Selling your property – what you need to know

-Moving house can be one of the most stressful experiences in life.
+Moving house can sometimes be a stressful experience.

 1. Sort the paperwork out early

-If possible, as soon as you make the decision to move, get your paperwork together; ideally do this before you even instruct an estate agent or solicitor.
+If possible, as soon as you make the decision to move, get your paperwork together; ideally you should do this before you even instruct an estate agent or solicitor.

-Once you have sorted out the paperwork you can concentrate on the more enjoyable side of moving – and it will be more stress free.
+Once you have sorted out the paperwork you can concentrate on the more enjoyable side of moving to your new home – and it will be more stress free.

 2. Choose the right solicitor

-We often find people instruct us after they have accepted an offer but try to instruct a solicitor beforehand as it reduces the likelihood of anything stalling.
+We often find people instruct us after they have accepted an offer on their property, but if you instruct a solicitor beforehand once your house has been put on the market, it reduces the likelihood of delays.

 I would suggest someone local, so you can drop documents and deeds off and make it easier when you need to deal with your identification.